Goals for Goal Setting:

 (some) Hows:

-• Providing a secondary goal (an easier fallback goal) if someone needs it (e.g., running late on a work deadline)
+• Provide a secondary goal (an easier fallback goal) if someone needs it (e.g., running late on a deadline)

 Framing & Reframing